Skip to main content

 Branches whose recorded parent no longer exists are shown in a separate “Orphaned Branches” section with a warning indicator.
 These can be cleaned up with gx nuke --orphans.

-Run gx graph after creating branches or resolving merges to verify the stack looks correct.
-The self-healing will fix most inconsistencies automatically.
+Run gx graph after creating branches to verify the stack looks correct.
+Only branches registered with gx stack will appear.

-• The tree is built from .git/gx/stack.json combined with all local branches
+• The tree is built from .git/gx/stack.json using only explicitly stacked branches

 • Ahead/behind counts are computed for each branch relative to its configured parent